CASEL Awards

 Back to top

-The Utne O’Brien Award was established in 2011 to honor the memory and dedication to high-quality practice of Mary Utne O’Brien, former CASEL executive director and key leader in the SEL field.
+Established in 2011 to honor the memory and dedication of Mary Utne O’Brien, former CASEL executive director and key leader in the SEL field.
 We present the awards to two district or school leaders per year who have provided the vision, inspiration, and practical strategies for developing the infrastructure and support for high-quality SEL at the district or school level.

-Ann S. Nerad Awards for Distinguished Contributions to Advance Policies for Social and Emotional Learning
+Ann S. Nerad Awards for Distinguished Contributions to Advance Policies for SEL

 Back to top